wehlutyk/thesis/content/3-gistr-3-methods.md

 * *Preventing digital copy-paste*: an obvious workaround to the task that most subjects will try in the first few trials.
 * *Constraining the input*:
-  a well-known behaviour in transmission chains of linguistic content is the rapid reduction in size of the content that is transmitted.\cn
+  a well-known behaviour in transmission chains of linguistic content is the rapid reduction in size of the content that is transmitted [@maxwell_remembering_1936;@bangerter_transformation_2000;@mesoudi_hierarchical_2004].
   In order to encourage subjects to rely on what they remember, and prevent them from quickly reaching empty sentences, an early version of the experiment would disable the "send" button if the subject's input was shorter than 10 words (Experiments 2 and 3 later relaxed this constraint to 5 words).
   However, some subjects interpreted the button becoming active after 10 words as a signal that their input was ready to be sent as is, even if it was only a partial sentence.
   This ambiguity, corrected in later versions, is responsible for a large part of the spam found in Experiment 1.